dansmyers/Networks/Sprint-3-Sockets_and_Apps/Examples/1-Express.md

 ## Hello, Express World

-You are now ready to `touch app.js` and open it in the editor.
+You are now ready to open `index.js`.
 Put the following code in and save the file:

 ```
 const express = require('express')